Recycling 101

 Recycling is the process of collecting and transforming materials, giving them a new life.
 Not only does recycling cut down on waste going to landfill, but it also means fewer raw materials are taken from our precious planet.

-You can recycle items like plastics, paper, metal, glass, household hazardous waste and organic materials through your municipality’s waste collection programs.
-Other items like tires, beverage containers, textiles, paint cans and electronics can also be thoughtfully recycled through stewardship programs.
+You can recycle items like plastics, paper, metal, glass, and organic materials through your residential curbside collection and recycling programs.
+Other items like tires, beverage containers, paint cans and electronics can also be thoughtfully recycled through stewardship programs.
+Items like textiles should be reused or donated whenever possible.

 Doing your part to recycle will keep your community and environment healthy for a better tomorrow.